 Esquire Dome Awnings

 Esquire Dome Awning provides a statement of elegance and class.
 While Esquire styled awnings aren’t perfect for every business, it does work well with Kopriva Taylor Funeral Home.
-You’ll often see Dome awnings for spas, small boutiques, a micro brewery and restaurants.
-One of the most memorable awnings we can remember, is the classic show Cheers, which had Esquire Awnings over the windows of their bar that could be sceen at the start of every episode.
-With Esquire Awning, you have the option of getting a rigid valance, (meaning the overhanging ridge bottom is flat) or loose valance, where the bottom ridge is frilled, like in the funeral home sign picture below.
+You’ll often see Dome awnings for spas, small boutiques, a microbrewery and restaurants.
+One of the most memorable awnings we can remember is the classic show Cheers, which had Esquire Awnings over the windows of their bar that could be seen at the start of every episode.
+With Esquire Awning, you have the option of getting a rigid valance, (meaning the overhanging ridge bottom is flat) or loose valance, where the bottom ridge is frilled, like in the funeral home sign pictured below.